 In the spring semester of your first-year, you will register for one elective selected from among several elective offerings.
 All electives are three credits.

 There are many different valid opinions on how to select your elective.
-Some suggest that it is best to choose a course that will fulfill a graduation requirement or a Diploma Privilege requirement.
-Others believe that selecting a course taught by a professor you enjoyed first-semester is a good method.
+Some suggest that it is best to choose an elective that will fulfill a graduation requirement or a Diploma Privilege requirement.
+Others believe that selecting a course taught by a professor you enjoyed first semester -- or an instructor who has been recommended to you -- is a good method.
 Similarly, choosing a course based on the subject matter has some supporters.
-Finally, some opine that the subject matter of certain courses is more helpful if taken earlier in one's career.
-Below is a description of some of the considerations for some of the elective courses.
+Finally, some opine that the subject matter of certain courses is more helpful if taken earlier in one's law school career.

 Civil Procedure II

 Civil Procedure II is sometimes listed as a prerequisite for courses and clinics and can be helpful in summer clerkships.
 Some students find it useful to take Civil Procedure I and Civil Procedure II one right after the other.
 Others believe that it is helpful to take it in their third year, closer to the bar exam and graduation.

 It is a useful course for those who are likely to do transactional work in their careers.
 Some students find it useful to take Contracts I and Contracts II sequentially.
 This is particularly true for students who enjoyed the first semester and had success in the course.